 Swiss trains are known for their comfort and cleanliness, with many trains featuring comfortable seating, panoramic windows, onboard restaurants, wheelchair access, family coaches, and clean bathrooms.

-Traveling by train is a more environmentally friendly option compared to other forms of transportation.
+Traveling by train is a more environmentally friendly option than other transportation forms.
 We are dedicating a separate blog post to this important aspect.